KhardanOne/CarND-Path-Planning-Project/doc/model.md

 - It checks the lane speed of neigbouring lanes if it catches up a slower car.
 - It checks if the faster lanes have and will have enough free space to switch into it.
 - It switches lane to the faster lane if possible, slows down otherwise.
+- It prefers middle lane as it opens more opportunities.

 The image is showing the car running for 42 minutes (in 54 minutes) without any incidents:
 ![Running for 42 minutes without any incidents](distance_without_incident.jpg)